cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 AEGIS-256 offers 256-bit message security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.

-Under the assumption that the secret key is unknown to the attacker, all AEGIS variants target 128-bit security against forgery attacks regardless of the tag size.
+Under the assumption that the secret key is unknown to the attacker, all AEGIS variants offer at least 128-bit security against forgery attacks.

 Encrypting the same message with the same key and nonce but different associated data generates distinct ciphertexts that do not reveal any additional information about the message.